 Global Competitiveness

-Are you interested in joining our world-class organization?
+Are you interested in joining Gartner?
 Search for an opportunity to join our growing team here.

 How Fortune Ranks the Most Admired Companies:

-As we have in the past, Fortune collaborated with our partner Korn Ferry on this survey of corporate reputation.
-We began with a universe of about 1,500 candidates: the 1,000 largest U.S. companies ranked by revenue, along with non-U.S. companies in the Fortune Global 500 database that have revenues of $10 billion or more.
-We winnowed the assortment to the highest-revenue companies in each industry, a total of 645 in 27 countries.
-The top-rated companies were picked from that pool of 645; the executives who voted work at the companies in that group.
+Fortune collaborated with our partner Korn Ferry on this survey of corporate reputations.
+We began with a universe of about 1,500 candidates: the 1,000 largest U.S. companies ranked by revenue, along with non-U.S. companies in Fortune’s Global 500 database that have revenues of $10 billion or more.
+We winnowed the assortment to the highest-revenue companies in each industry, a total of 650 in 30 countries.
+The top-rated companies were picked from that pool of 650; the executives who voted work at the companies in that group.

-To determine the best-regarded companies in 52 industries, Korn Ferry asked executives, directors, and analysts to rate enterprises in their own industry on nine criteria, from investment value and quality of management and products to social responsibility and ability to attract talent.
+To determine the best-regarded companies in 51 industries, Korn Ferry asked executives, directors, and analysts to rate enterprises in their own industry on nine criteria, from investment value and quality of management and products to social responsibility and ability to attract talent.
 A company’s score must rank in the top half of its industry survey to be listed.
-(For complete rankings, visit fortune.com.)